ninocricco/fertility_decline_gender_gap/README.md

 ## Code Files

 ### Setup
+- `0-setup.R`: If downloading the replication file, this is not needed- this sets up the project environment with the appropriate package dependencies
-- `0-libraries.R`: Read in the required libraries
+- `1-load-libraries.R`: Read in the required libraries
-- `0-functions.R`: Creates functions that are used across the processing and analysis files
+- `1-functions.R`: Creates functions that are used across the processing and analysis files

 ### Data Processing

-- `1-processing_rawtoclean.R`: Cleans, merges, and transforms data from the raw_data folder to create an analytic dataset.
+- `2-processing_rawtoclean.R`: Cleans, merges, and transforms data from the raw_data folder to create an analytic dataset.
-- `2-processing_imputation.R`: Uses multiple imputation via chained equations (MICE) to impute missing data in the analytic dataset and outputs a table specifying rates of missing data.
+- `3-processing_imputation.R`: Uses multiple imputation via chained equations (MICE) to impute missing data in the analytic dataset and outputs a table specifying rates of missing data.

 ### Data Analysis

-- `3-analysis_arguments.R`: Specifies arguments that are used repeatedly throughout the analysis pipeline
+- `4-analysis_arguments.R`: Specifies arguments that are used repeatedly throughout the analysis pipeline
-- `4-analysis_main.R`: Runs the analyses for all tables and figures in the main text and ancillary appendix tables related to results from the main analyses.
+- `5-analysis_main.R`: Runs the analyses for all tables and figures in the main text and ancillary appendix tables related to results from the main analyses.
-- `4-analysis_figure-a1.R`: Creates output for the first figure in the appendix showing fertility means and coefficients by subgroup
-- `4-analysis_table_a6.R`: Runs analyses for Table A6, change within decades
+- `5-analysis_appendix-sampspecs.R`: Generates point estimates for alternative sample specifications, shown in Table A3 in the appendix.
+- `5-analysis_appendix-altrefyear.R`: Generates point estimates for alternative reference years, shown in Table A4 in the appendix.
+- `5-analysis_appendix-fertility.R`: Generates point estimates for alternative fertility measures, shown in Table A5 in the appendix.
+- `5-analysis_appendix-lfselection.R`: Generates sample means, coefficients, and decomposition point estimates adjusting for changes in observed patterns of labor force selection, shown in Table A6-A7 in the appendix.
+- `5-analysis_appendix-figures.R`: Generates appendix figures.
+- `6-analysis_main-bootstrapci.R`: Generates bootstrapped estimates for decomposition to compute confidence intervals shown in Table 3 in the paper and Table A1 in the appendix.
-- `4-analysis_table_a7.R`: Runs analyses for Table A7, using alternative sample specifications
+- `6-analysis_appendix-sampspecs-bootstrapci.R`: Generates bootstrapped estimates for decomposition with alternative sample specifications to compute confidence intervals shown in Table A3 in the appendix.
-- `4-analysis_table_a8.R`: Runs analyses for Table A8, using alternative fertility measures
-- `4-analysis_table_a9.R`: Runs analyses for Table A9, using alternative reference years
-- `4-analysis_table_a11-a12-a13.R`: Runs analyses for Tables A11-13, reweighting the sample by labor force selection
+- `6-analysis_appendix-altrefyear-bootstrapci.R`: Generates bootstrapped estimates for decomposition with alternative reference year as the wage structure to compute confidence intervals shown in Table A4 in the appendix.
-- `4-analysis_table_3_bootstrapci.R`: Creates bootstrapped estimates for Table 3 and outputs confidence intervals
+- `6-analysis_appendix-fertility-bootstrapci.R`: Generates bootstrapped estimates for decomposition with alternative fertility measures to compute confidence intervals shown in Table A5 in the appendix.
-- `4-analysis_table_a8_bootstrapci.R`: Creates bootstrapped estimates for Table A8 and outputs confidence intervals
+- `6-analysis_appendix-lfselection-bootstrapci.R`: Generates bootstrapped estimates for decomposition adjusting for changing patterns of observed labor force selection to compute confidence intervals shown in Table A7 in the appendix.

-### Not in the paper
-- `5-analysis-cohabitation.R`: Splits marital status group into married-single-cohabiting and re-estimates the models
-- `5-analysis-cross-sectionaldecomp.R`: Decomposes the contribution of fertility differences in the cross-section
-- `5-analysis-talkfigures.R`: Outputs figures visualizing decomposition results for conference presentations (outdated)
-- `5-analysis-counterfactuals-wedge.R`: Creates analyses based on counterfactual decompositions distinguishing convergence from composition pathways (outdated)
+- `6-analysis_appendix-race-bootstrapci.R`: Generates bootstrapped estimates for decomposition by race, showin in Figure A4 in the appendix.

+Previous versions of this project contain files for analyses that are not included in the final paper.

 ## References